metoppv/improver/README.md

 Ensure that you have python available on the path, then install the pre-commit hook by running `pre-commit install` from within your working copy. pre-commit checks will run against modified files when you commit from then on.

-These pre-commit hooks will run as part of continuous integration to maintain standard in the project.
+These pre-commit hooks will run as part of continuous integration to maintain standards in the project.